KobeVK/Oosto-Home-Challange/README.md

 Notes:
-flag to redeploy a new cluster - if not, just perform ansible playbooks
+flag to redeploy a new cluster - if not, just perform ansible playbooks I’m going with K3s because it seems to have the largest community, it’s CNCF-certified, and it’s lightweight (~60MB binary).

 # steps:
 ### -- installing Jenkins --